The history of Bloomington Lutheran Church is presented below.

 The history of Living Hope and the makings of our "dual-site congregation" has been documented by Pastor Dan Walters in his masters thesis which is available for your review by clicking here: history.

-Bloomington Lutheran was no exception.
 Amid dirt streets and open fields, the Synod chose 88th Street and Nicollet Avenue as the site for a new mission.
 As a daughter congregation of Pilgrim Lutheran Church, and with Synod approval, a new mission was formed.
 In 1951 a ranch-type parsonage was built with financial assistance from the Synod's Parsonage/ Teacherage fund.

 This was the first place of worship, with Sunday school beginning immediately.
 Funds were granted from the Synod's Church Extension Fund and construction began in the fall of 1951 for the congregation's first chapel.
 This chapel was dedicated in 1952.
 In May 1952, with nine voting members and 23 communicant members, an organizational meeting was conducted.
 A Christian Day School begun that Fall in the Chapel basement.